TheMarvelousWhale/Nameless-e-Boards_SCDFXIBM/README.md

 # Team Nameless

 Hi!
 We are team Nameless, comprises Raymond Toh, Shanjie Yong, Damien Cheng and Hoang Viet.
-We are group of NTU Year 2 Students at the time of this project.
+We are a group of NTU Year 2 Students at the time of this project.

 **_a.
 Problem Description and proposed idea:_**